rottingresearch/linkrot/README.md

-# This is a Previous Version Going Through Upgrade
 # Introduction

 Scans pdfs for links written in plaintext and checks if they are active or returns an error code.
 It then generates a report of its findings.
 Extract references (pdf, url, doi, arxiv) and metadata from a PDF.